plblum/ContentInjector/README.md

 at the location where they are defined.
-This is fine for adding HTML, but often you want these tools to create something more complex, like a calendar control or filtered textbox, which need JavaScript, both in files and inline, and style sheet classes which do no belong side-by-side with the HTML being inserted.
+This is fine for adding HTML, but often you want these tools to create something more complex, like a calendar control or filtered textbox, which need JavaScript, both in files and inline, and style sheet classes which do not belong side-by-side with the HTML being inserted.
 They belong in specific locations in the page, often in the master page.</p>

 <p>The Razor View Engine for ASP.NET MVC makes process of exposing